-Your Thanksgiving meal may be a little more expensive in 2012 over 2011 – about 13 percent higher, according to LSU AgCenter economists.
-But a turkey dinner with all the trimmings is still a bargain at about $4.50 per person, which is less than a typical fast food meal.
+Most people enjoy a turkey dinner for Thanksgiving.
+And despite the rising costs of food, a turkey dinner with all the trimmings still comes under $5 per person, on average, which is less than a typical fast food meal.
 Following are some tips to help make your Thanksgiving safe and enjoyable.

-To make sure you have enough turkey for the feast and leftovers too, purchase at least one pound of uncooked turkey per person, says LSU AgCenter nutritionist Beth Reames.
+To make sure you have enough turkey for the feast and leftovers too, purchase at least one pound of uncooked turkey per person, says LSU AgCenter nutritionist Denise Holston-West.

-“There’s no quality difference between a fresh or frozen turkey although fresh turkeys have shorter shelf lives,” Reames said.
+“There’s no quality difference between a fresh or frozen turkey, although fresh turkeys have shorter shelf lives,” Holston-West said.
 “And by purchasing a frozen turkey, you can often take advantage of special sales.”

 If you buy a frozen bird, make sure you have adequate storage space in your freezer.
 If you buy a fresh turkey, be sure you purchase it only one or two days before cooking, she said.

 Three safe ways to thaw a frozen turkey are in the refrigerator at 40 degrees or less, in cold water and in the microwave.

 When thawing in the refrigerator, allow 24 hours of thawing time for every five pounds of turkey.
 Place a frozen turkey in its store wrap on the bottom shelf of the refrigerator in a shallow pan or a baking sheet that has a lip to catch drips.

 To thaw a turkey in cold water, keep it in the original packaging, place it in a clean and sanitized sink or pan, and submerge it in cold water.
 Change the cold water every 30 minutes.

 When thawing a bird in the microwave, follow the manufacturer’s instructions.
 Plan to cook the turkey immediately after microwave thawing because some areas may become warm and begin to cook in the microwave.